fabien-marty/jinja-tree/docs/details-about-configuration.md

 # With the ConfigurationContextAdapter plugin, you can add key/values below, they will be available in Jinja2 context

 # [...]

+[context.toml]

+# path to the toml file to load as context
+# If empty:
+# - we will use the content of the JINJA_TREE_TOML_CONTEXT_PATH as path
+# - if empty, the toml context will not be available (but no error will be raised)
+#
+# If not empty (or set by JINJA_TREE_TOML_CONTEXT_PATH env var), if the file does not exist,
+# or if it is not a valid toml file, an error will be raised.
+path = ""

 ##########################################